 - You can see your advisor anytime.
 However, you should meet with your advisor prior to the registration period.
 During the registration period advisors are very busy which could create extended waiting times.
 Meeting with your advisor during non-registration periods has advantages.
 Not only can you talk with your advisor about classes for the upcoming semester, but you can also talk with them about your career goals or other matters.

 - Do I need an appointment to see my advisor?

-- Yes and no. During busy registration times an appointment is required in order for the advisor to manage their caseload.
+- Yes and no. During busy registration times an appointment is required in order for the advisor to manage his/her caseload.
 Advisors do include time to meet with returning students who may walk-in during the registration period with questions that don’t require much time to answer.
 However, all new students should make an appointment to see their assigned advisor.
 During non-registration periods, students can walk-in and ask to meet with their advisor.

 - How involved are advisors in helping me choose the right courses?